 Yoga and Delhi are inseparable.
 Even on cold winter mornings, you will find the people of Delhi coming out and practicing yoga in parks.
 As a result, many yoga classes have cropped up all over Delhi to tap this interest.
 Now, to combat everyday tiredness and stress, you need daily rejuvenation.
 And, a yoga class is where you will get it.
 Yoga classes provide an ambiance that will help you cut off from the regular hullabaloo and soak you in tranquility.
 The people of Delhi need this more so.
-So, we made an effort to pick the best 8 yoga classes in Delhi for you.
+So, we made an effort to pick the best 8 yoga centres in Delhi for you.
 Check them out below.

 Before that, let’s learn about the culture of yoga practice in a group.